 Physicians Committee for Responsible Medicine (PCRM)

-The Physicians Committee for Responsible Medicine (PCRM) is a nonprofit organization based in Washington, D.C.
-Founded in 1985 by Dr. Neal Barnard, the organization promotes preventive medicine, conducts clinical research, and encourages higher ethical standards in research, particularly in the field of nutrition and plant-based diets.
+The Physicians Committee for Responsible Medicine (PCRM) is a prominent nonprofit organization headquartered in Washington, D.C.
+Established in 1985 by Dr. Neal Barnard, PCRM is dedicated to promoting preventive medicine, pioneering clinical research, and encouraging higher ethical standards in research, with a particular focus on nutrition and plant-based diets.

 Location and Outreach